 Some linguists think that the boundary between the patterns of spoken language and other modes of communication is not a sharp one, or even that it is entirely artificial.
 For them, the extended senses of the word "language" belong to the same subject matter as the core sense.
 A larger proportion of poets, philosophers and religious thinkers have historically agreed with them, often going on to view language as magically connected to the world it describes: In the beginning was the word...

-linguistic structure, and this course will introduce the basic concepts
+analysis of linguistic structure, and this course will introduce

-of this disciplinary core.
-However, there is much intellectual, practical
+the basic concepts of this disciplinary core.
+However, there is

 Linguistics has many more or less obvious connections with other disciplines, some of which we've just mentioned.
 Psychologists study how language is learned and used.
 Anthropologists and sociologists examine the role of language in culture and society.
 Philosophers are interested in the nature of sense and reference.
 Computer scientists try to develop artificial models of the structures and processes involved in language use.
 Physiologists want to understand how language is produced and perceived by the brain, mouth and ear.
 Criminologists and literary scholars face the problem of determining the authorship of a particular spoken or written document.

 Some of these connections are made within linguistics itself.
 For instance, the Penn linguistics department includes specialists in sociolingustics, psycholinguistics, historical linguistics and computational linguistics.
 In other cases, the work may be carried out within another field, or at least another department -- neurology, psychology, computer science, philosophy, anthropology, history -- perhaps in consultation with a card-carrying linguist.

 We could continue the list of connections almost indefinitely, and could also expand each item at length.
 During the course, we'll point out numerous connections of this kind.

 In addition to these direct connections of subject matter, linguistics shares terminology, conceptual approaches, practical techniques and mathematical methods with other disciplines, often in ways that are less obvious.